cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The December 18th milestone transitions cudaminer to CUDA 5.5, which makes it require newer nVidia drivers unfortunately.
+However users of Kepler devices will see a significant speed boost of 30% for Compute 3.0 devices and around 10% for Compute 3.5 devices.
+This was made possible by David Andersen who posted his more efficient miner code under Apache license.
+This release marks a first step of integrating his work.

   The December 10th milestone marks the release that allows doing serious mining with weak single/dual core CPUs. -H 2 offloads everything to